Tropical Storm Noul (2020): Meteorological history

 On September 14 at 12:00 UTC, the Japan Meteorological Agency (JMA) began issuing warnings on a tropical depression as it was moving west-northwest.
 The system continued organizing, and on September 15 at 02:00 UTC, the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert on the system as it was located over the Philippines.
 The system was in a favorable environment, though strengthening was limited due to the disorganized structure.
 Convection, albeit disorganized, began covering the low-level circulation, and at 15:00 UTC, the JTWC upgraded the system to a tropical depression, giving it the unofficial designation of 13W as it was located approximately 159 nmi southwest of Manila.
 Sea surface temperatures in the area ranged from 30-32 C. At the same time, the PAGASA began issuing severe weather bulletins on the depression, giving it the local name Leon.
 3 hours later at 18:00 UTC, the JMA upgraded the depression to a tropical storm, assigning it the name Noul.
+(Note: The name Noul (Korean: 노을, [no̞ɯɭ]) was contributed by North Korea and refers to the glow of sunrise or sunset in Korean.)
 At 21:00 on September 16, the storm left the PAR and PAGASA issued its final warning on the system.
 At 03:00 UTC September 18, Noul made landfall between Quảng Trị and Thừa Thiên-Huế provinces.
 At 9:00 UTC, the JTWC issued its final warning on the system.

 After being downgraded to a low pressure area (LPA), Noul followed a westward path and emerged in the Indian Ocean.